An alternative approach on the singular metric on a vector bundle: The Finsler geometry in singular case

-on each $X_{z}$.
-Here we abuse the notation by letting $\varphi$ be the weight function of $h_{0}e^{-\varphi}$ after local trivialization.
-The constant $C$ can be determined as follows. \begin{lemma} The normalization constant $C$ in (\ref{e41}) equals to $\frac{1}{((r+1)!)^{r}}$. \begin{proof} The proof is a continuation of the computation in the proof of Theorem \ref{t1}.
-Using the same notation there, the determination $\det H=\det G_{i\bar{j}}u^{\ast}\wedge\bar{u}^{\ast}$ defines a metric on $\det E$.
-Here
+The constant $C$ is determined as follows. \begin{lemma} The normalization constant $C$ in (\ref{e41}) equals to $\frac{1}{((r+1)!)^{r}}$. \begin{proof} The proof is a continuation of the computation in the proof of Theorem \ref{t1}.
+Using the same notation there, if locally